HacKanCuBa/blake2signer/README.md

 print(unsigned)  # {'points': [1, 2, 3.4]}
 ```

 `Blake2SerializerSigner` is quite flexible and can receive a custom serializer, compressor or encoder.
 You could i.e. create a custom base62 encoder simply inheriting from `EncoderInterface`, or a custom bzip compressor inheriting from `CompressorInterface`.
 You don't need to handle or worry about exceptions: those are caught by the caller class.
+All serializers, encoders and compressors live in their respective submodule.
+In addition to base64 URL safe this package provides base32 as it is another common encoding format.

+Note that also both `Blake2Signer` and `Blake2TimestampSigner` supports changing the encoder.

 On the other hand you can create your own *SerializerSigner* using provided `Blake2SerializerSignerBase` and any of the mixins: `SerializerMixin`, `CompressorMixin`, `EncoderMixin` or even creating your own mixin inheriting from `Mixin` (note that the class inheritance order matters, and the mixins must come first leaving the chosen base class last).
 Note that this would be rather advanced, and you should think if this is what you really need to do.